Sunday, July 12, 2009

 The Ant works hard in the withering heat all summer building its house and laying up supplies for the winter.
 The Grasshopper thinks the Ant is a fool and laughs & dances & plays the summer away.

-d.
+Come winter, the Ant is warm and well fed.
 The Grasshopper has no food or shelter so he dies out in the cold.

 Indian Version: